dart-lang/site-www/src/tools/pub/pubspec.md

 - Bob Nystrom <rnystrom@google.com>
 {% endprettify %}

+The email addresses can be from any provider.
-If anyone uploads your package to the Pub site, your email address is public.
-The email can be from any email provider as long as it being listed publicly is okay.
+If anyone uploads your package to the Pub site, then the author information (including email addresses) becomes public.

 ### Homepage